Cleaning Woven Wood Shades

 Woven wood shades are one of the popular window treatment formats that add aesthetic and eclectic style to your home or workplace.
 Various natural materials are woven together with natural yarn to create customized rich texture for living rooms, bedrooms, and office spaces.
 Regular cleaning and maintenance is important.
 It keeps the shade clean and adds extra life to it.

-Here are simple tips to clean your woven wood shades easily.
+Here are simple tips to clean and maintain woven wood shades easily.

 1. Use a duster